h2tc-roboticsx/H2TC/README.md

 Our data [processor](https://github.com/lipengroboticsx/H2TC_code/blob/main/src/process.py) synchronizes and converts the raw data into the processed data of commonly used formats, and organizes them in a hierarchical manner.
 With the tool, one can easily

-* Process raw data into the formats as detailed in the table below, or,
+* Process the raw data into the formats as detailed in the table below, or,
-* Process raw data into preferred formats for customized needs by modifying the provided tool.
+* Process the raw data into preferred formats for customized needs by modifying the provided tool.

 <table <table border="1" cellspacing="0">
     <caption style="text-align:centering">Table 1.
-Data modalities and formats</caption>
+Data modalities and their saving formats in H<sup>2</sup>TH</caption>
     <tr>
         <td rowspan="2" ><b>Device</b></td>
         <td colspan="2" ><b>Raw</b></td>